Ski resorts in Mexico

 Although Mexico is not recognized as a top destination for ski enthusiasts, it is possible to find mountains and slopes to slide.

 Here are the best recommendations and suggested places in Mexico where you will see snowfall:

 Just 45 minutes from Saltillo, nestled in the Sierra de Arteaga, is Bosques de Monterreal, a tourist development where it is possible to ski and snowboard any day thanks to its artificial snow slope.

-Natural snowfalls in the winter months, which beautifies the landscape.
+Natural snowfalls in the winter months, beautify the landscape.
 There are Swiss chalet-style cabins, equipped with whirlpool tubs, a kitchenette, and a fireplace with wood, to spend a few days with family or a group of friends.

 The first alpine ski center in Mexico called Bosques de Monterreal is located in the municipality of Arteaga in the state of Coahuila, where you can ski all year round.

-In the place there are two ski slopes with facilities adapted for learning this sport throughout the year, you can ski with natural snow in the months of December and January; if the snowfall was intense and the quality of snow is adequate.
+In the place, there are two ski slopes with facilities adapted for learning this sport throughout the year.
+You can ski with natural snow in the months of December and January; if the snowfall is intense and the quality of snow is adequate.

 The ski slope was designed under high-quality standards.

 The development has a main track with a length of 230 meters, a 20-degree incline on the natural terrain that is considered a blue track in technical terms and there is also a second learning track and sleds with a length of 45 meters.